 With multiple legislations, rules, and certifications in place, it helps to know exactly what you need to prepare your rental home for rental success.
 Seek advice from professionals and other landlords if you are confused about what to do!

 These security measures also extend to protecting yourself and your tenants financially.
-Deposits should be held in an approved scheme.
+Deposits should be made using an approved scheme.
 It would be best to take out the relevant insurance to ensure you are fully protected should anything go wrong with your rental arrangements.

-When you’re looking to rent out your property, ensuring the house or flat is up to scratch practically and aesthetically is essential.
+When you’re looking to rent out your property, it’s essential to ensure the house or flat is up to scratch practically and aesthetically.
 The kitchen must be spacious with enough cupboards, surface space, and safe working appliances.

 Think about design, too.
 Don’t decorate the property to suit your tastes, but leave it with minimal and neutral decor so tenants can put their stamp on the place (as much as you’re happy to allow, of course).

 This might involve adding a mattress topper to the bed to make it more comfortable without spending much money and ensuring plenty of storage in the room.
-Play around with natural light, too!
+You can also play around with natural light!

-When landlords talk about curb appeal, this is all about how your house looks from the outside – if you make it look nice for people passing by, you will be more noticeable when looking for prospective tenants.
+When landlords talk about curb appeal, they mean how your house looks from the outside.
+If you make it look nice for people passing by, you will be more noticeable when looking for prospective tenants.
 Improving your curb appeal starts with clearing gutters, repainting the roof, cleaning the windows, etc.

 Improving your outdoor spaces at the front and back of the property is another way to prepare for rental success.
 Ensure gardens are presentable and safe, mow the lawn, clear up any rubbish, and clear the boundaries.
 This ensures safety and ease for all.